Disclaimer

 - Immutable Data : Some records, once created, should never change.
 These datasets are inherently append-only, ensuring data integrity and reliability.

-Examples: Financial Transactions (e.g., invoices, payments), Event Logs (e.g., system logs, telemetry data), etc.
+Examples: financial transactions (e.g., invoices, payments), event logs (e.g., system logs, telemetry data), etc.

 - Mutable Data: Certain records evolve over time, requiring versioning or historization techniques to maintain past and current states.

-Examples: Customer Profiles (e.g., address, email, preferences), Product Information (e.g., pricing, specifications), etc.
+Examples: customer profiles (e.g., address, email, preferences), product information (e.g., pricing, specifications), etc.

 OLTP Historization Strategies